ajay1808/StravaApp/Readme.md

-# My Strava Activity Dashboard
+# Strava Activity Dashboard

-This is a Streamlit application to fetch and display your personal Strava activity data.
-It connects to the Strava API, pulls your recent activities, and displays them in a table with simple stats and charts.

-[Add a screenshot of your app here!]
+A powerful analytics dashboard for your Strava activities, built with Streamlit and Python.
+Track your fitness progress with advanced metrics and interactive visualizations.

 ## 📱 Available Apps